• Skip to primary navigation

 How do you get paint off of a stone window sill

-However, it might not always be easy to remove the paint, as it might depend on how old it is or the type of paint that it is!
+However, it might not always be easy to remove the paint, depending on how old it is or the type of paint it is!

-First of all, you need to really consider whether it’s in your best interest to actually remove the paint.
+First, you need to consider whether it’s in your best interest to remove the paint.

-But if the window sill belongs to your house, and you’re planning on painting it again in a new color, so that the stone will still be protected, then go ahead and remove the paint so you can start anew!
+But if the window sill belongs to your house, and you’re planning on repainting it in a new color so that the stone will still be protected, then go ahead and remove the paint so you can start anew!

 Here are a few different methods of removing paint from stone: